esatterwhite/node-seeli/README.md

 Errors are handled by Node's error domains.
 Each command will run inside of its own domain and will emit an error event if and error is passed to the `done` callback from the `run` method.

+## TODOs

+* required flag handling.
+It can be inforce in interactive mode, but not plain cli mode